gmfrees/TonexOneController/README.md

 ## Articles/Tutorials written by others
 https://gsus4.com.au/blogs/news-promo/what-if-there-was-a-screen-for-ik-tonex-one-step-by-step-guide<br>

-## Meet the Family <a name="meet_family"></a>
+## Multiple Hardware Devices <a name="multiple_devices"></a>
-This project can run on any of four different hardware platforms, varying in size and cost.
+This project can run on a variery of different hardware platforms, varying in size and cost.
 All of them are "off-the-shelf" development boards supplied either by the company "Waveshare", or Espressif.
 The code could be adapted to run on other brand ESP32-S3 boards, but to make things easy, pre-built releases are provided for the supported modules.
 <br>All platforms support Bluetooth, WiFi, wired footswitches, and wired Midi.
 - 4.3" LCD board, supporting touch screen and advanced graphics including customisable amp/pedal skins and text